apache/nuttx/tools/README.txt

   into include/nuttx/config.h.  config.h is a another version of the NuttX configuration that can be included by C files.

+mkromfsimg.sh

+  This script may be used to automate the generate of a ROMFS file system image.
+It accepts an rcS script "template" and generates and image that may be mounted under /etc in the NuttX pseudo file system.

 Makefile.mkconfig

   This is the makefile that is used to make the mkconfig program from